 Home / Platform

-Port-Systems isn't a chatbox bolted onto a database.
-It's a stack: connectors, a domain model, governance, a query interface, and the outputs your business actually consumes.
+Port-Systems isn't a chatbox bolted onto a database, and it isn't a rigid rules engine.
+It's a neuro-symbolic stack: connectors, knowledge graph, ontology, rules, a neural query interface, and the outputs your business actually consumes.

 Aggregation